Metacognition and Uncertainty Communication in Humans and Large Language Models: Comparing Human and LLM Metacognitive Architecture and Behavior

 \section{Comparing Human and LLM Metacognitive Architecture and Behavior}

-There are several notable parallels between how humans and LLMs not only generate and calibrate confidence, but also express it.
-These similarities may seem surprising, given the fundamental architectural and cognitive differences between humans and LLMs, yet important differences also remain; exploring these differences and their consequences on collaborative behavior may be crucial to effective human-LLM collaboration.
+There are several notable parallels between how humans and LLMs not only generate and calibrate confidence, but also express it (see Table \ref{tab:Comparison} for an overview).
+These similarities may seem surprising, given the fundamental architectural and cognitive differences between humans and LLMs, yet important differences also remain; exploring these differences and their consequences on collaborative behavior may be key to effective human-LLM collaboration.